Ashwill-Daniels/Ashwill-Daniels/README.md

 - I have started with front end languages and will soon move to the back end languages.
 - My goal is to become a full stack software engineer in the future.
 - Please check out my profile: https://www.linkedin.com/in/ashwill-daniels-00990b1aa/
-- Fun fact: Im studying Japanese.
+- Fun fact: I'm studying Japanese.